MrF3lix/IKT210/05_Final-Project/scrap.md

 ## Problem 6.12

-1. Couldn't access gitlab docker registry. => Create Secret in cluster `kubectl create secret docker-registry`
+1. Couldn't access gitlab docker registry. => Create Secret in cluster `kubectl create secret docker-registry` => Replace Docker with kaniko
-1. Docker images were build on an amd64 platform.
+2. Docker images were build on an amd64 platform.
 Using `docker buildx build --platform linux/amd64` fixed the problem.
-2. Database is not persistent => No PVC created for it yet.
+3. Database is not persistent => Create PV and PVC for database
-3. Could not run the docker build for the betauia.net frontend, `yarn install` failes during image building.
+4. Could not run the docker build for the betauia.net frontend, `yarn install` failes during image building. => Use CI Runner to build the application

+# Problem 8.12

+1. Dockerbuild doesn't work on shared gitlab ci runners. => Replace Docker with kaniko

 ## TODO 8.12

-- [ ] Assignment-05-base: Postgres Persistence => PVC
+- [x] Assignment-05-base: Postgres Persistence => PVC
-- [ ] Assignment-05-base: Redis Persistence => PVC
 - [ ] Assignment-05-base: Update Dependencies
-- [ ] Assignment-05-base: Setup CI to push images and update argocd
+- [x] Assignment-05-base: Setup CI to push images and update argocd
-- [ ] Assignment-05-base: Use secrets to store db user and password
+- [x] Assignment-05-base: Use secrets to store db user and password
+- [x] betauia: Redis Persistence => PVC
 - [ ] betauia: Update Dependencies
-- [ ] betauia: Fix yarn build
+- [x] betauia: Fix yarn build
-- [ ] betauia: Publish frontend docker image
+- [x] betauia: Publish frontend docker image
-- [ ] betauia: Setup CI to push images and update argocd
+- [x] betauia: Setup CI to push images and update argocd
-- [ ] betauia: Use secrets to store db user and password
+- [x] betauia: Use secrets to store db user and password
 - [ ] NSA: Read hardening guide and define what to do